 For further information on the Appointed Times of our Father, read Genesis 1 through the end of Revelation.
 If you’d like a excellent book that explains the Biblical feasts, click here to see one I recommend, the introduction alone changed my life eternally.

-I read somewhere that there are those who consider the Feasts to be bondage.
-The only time can see spending a special Holy Day honoring your father as bondage is if you don’t truly feel love for your Father.
-They are a gift – but it is up to us to decide if we are going to open it.
+I read somewhere that there are those who consider the feasts to be bondage.
+The only time I can see spending a special holy day honoring your Father as bondage is if you don’t truly feel love for your Father.
+They are gifts, but it is up to us to decide if we are going to open them.

 And another comment from our Facebook group that caught my eye:

-Kendra Ziebell: “Good morning everyone!
+Kendra Z: “Good morning everyone!
 I am very intrigued with Yom Kippur now.
 I was in a class at work yesterday for our annual harassment class.
-The topic of religious rights came up and how reasonable accommodations had to made for religious holidays.
-They brought up Yom Kippur and I didn’t think anything of it “because I’m not Jewish”.
+The topic of religious rights came up and how reasonable accommodations had to be made for religious holidays.
+They brought up Yom Kippur, and I didn’t think anything of it “because I’m not Jewish.”
 I’ve been trained that certain holy days go with certain religions.
-And now I’m learning that because I’m one of those stars in the sky, this applies to me too (see near the end of this teaching for her reference).
+And now I’m learning that because I’m one of those stars in the sky, this applies to me too [see near the end of this teaching for her reference].
 It’s like I’m finally using my full membership.
 I think I’ve been missing out.
 So excited to be part of this group.”